On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Effective GH dichotomies

-\section{Effective GH Dichotomies}
+\section{Effective GH dichotomies}

-We briefly discuss how to use Theorem~\ref{thm:gh-main} to make complexity dichotomies for graph homomorphisms effective.
-A long and fruitful sequence of work~\cite{Dyer-Greenhill-2000, Dyer-Greenhill-corrig-2004, Bulatov-Grohe-2005,Grohe-Thurley-2011,Thurley-2009} led to the following complexity dichotomy for weighted graph homomorphisms~\cite{Cai-Chen-Lu-2013} which unifies these previous ones: There is a tractability condition ${\cal P}$, for any complex symmetric matrix $H$, if $H$ satisfies ${\cal P}$ then $\hom(\cdot, H)$ is P-time computable, otherwise there is a P-time reduction from a canonical \#P-hard problem to $\hom(\cdot, H)$.
-However, in the long sequence of reductions in~\cite{Cai-Chen-Lu-2013} there are nonconstructive steps, a prominent example is the first pinnng lemma (Lemma 4.1 p.~937).
+We briefly discuss how to use Theorem~\ref{thm:gh-main} to make complexity dichotomies for graph homomorphism effective.
+A long and fruitful sequence of work~\cite{Dyer-Greenhill-2000, Dyer-Greenhill-corrig-2004, Bulatov-Grohe-2005,Grohe-Thurley-2011,Thurley-2009,Goldberg-et-al-2010} led to the following complexity dichotomy for weighted graph homomorphisms~\cite{Cai-Chen-Lu-2013} which unifies these previous ones: There is a tractability condition ${\cal P}$ such that for any (algebraic) complex symmetric matrix $H$, if $H$ satisfies ${\cal P}$ then $\hom(\cdot, H)$ is P-time computable, otherwise there is a P-time reduction from a canonical \#P-hard problem to $\hom(\cdot, H)$.
+However, in the long sequence of reductions in~\cite{Cai-Chen-Lu-2013} there are nonconstructive steps; a prominent example is the first pinning lemma (Lemma 4.1, p.~937).
 This involves condensing $H$ by collapsing ``equivalent'' vertices, while introducing vertex weights.
-Consider all 1-labeled graphs $G$.
-We say two vertices $u, v \in V(H)$ are ``equivalent'' if $\hom_u(G, H) = \hom_v(G, H)$ where notation meant we map the 1-labeled vertex of $G$ to $u$ or $v$ respectively.
-This is just the $k=1$ special case in Theorem~\ref{thm:gh-main} (note that we first apply the twin compression step to $H$).
+Consider all $1$-labeled graphs $G$.
+We say two vertices $u, v \in V(H)$ are ``equivalent'' if $\hom_u(G, H) = \hom_v(G, H)$ where the notation $\hom_u(G, H)$ denotes the partial sum of $\hom(G, H)$ where we restrict to all mappings which map the labeled vertex of $G$ to $u$, and similarly for $\hom_v(G, H)$.
+This is just the special case $k=1$ in Theorem~\ref{thm:gh-main} (note that we first apply the twin compression step to $H$).
 Previously the P-time reduction was proved existentially.
-Using Theorem~\ref{thm:gh-main} (see the Remark after the proof), this step can be made effective.
+Using Theorem~\ref{thm:gh-main} (see Remark at the end of Section~\ref{sec:MainProof}), this step can be made effective.

+There is a finer distinction between making the dichotomy effective in the sense discussed here versus the decidability of the dichotomy.
+The dichotomy criterion in~\cite{Cai-Chen-Lu-2013} is decidable in P-time (measured in the size of the description of $H$); however, according to the proof in~\cite{Cai-Chen-Lu-2013} which involves nonconstructive steps, when the decision algorithm decides $\hom(\cdot, H)$ is \#P-hard it does not produce a reduction.
+The results in this paper can constructively produce such a reduction when $\hom(\cdot, H)$ is \#P-hard.